hessu/aprsc/doc/CONTRIBUTING.md

 I'll use the github tools to provide the feedback.
 It's quite likely that I'll ask you to make some small changes before pulling the changes in.

+Please do not increment the main version number - I'll do that when publishing a new version with your improvements (and maybe some others) in it.

+Please insert your callsign and local version number in version_branch.h so that the custom build's author is visible on the status page.
+Again, there's no need to commit and push that change to the upstream, keep it as a local modification.

 [aprsc-group]: https://groups.google.com/forum/#!forum/aprsc